-For people who have persistent pain that is not alleviated or well-controlled with non-surgical treatment and activity modification, surgical removal of all or a portion of the coccyx (coccygectomy) is an option.
+For persistent pain that is not alleviated with non-surgical treatment and/or activity modification, surgical removal of all or a portion of the coccyx (coccygectomy) is an option.

-This surgery is rarely performed, and the procedure is not even included in most spine surgery textbooks.
-While the surgery itself is a relatively straight-forward operation, recovery from the surgery is a long and uncomfortable process for the patient.
+Coccygectomy surgery is rarely recommended and performed.
+While the surgery itself is a relatively straight-forward operation, recovery from the surgery can be a long and uncomfortable process for the patient.

 Surgical Approach for Coccyx Pain